Grove Farm (Lihue, Hawaii): History

 Some of the restored trains can be ridden about once a month at the site of the Lihue Plantation Sugar Mill nearby.

 In the 1990s all sugarcane production ended in the area.
 A golf course designed for the former plantation called Puakea was partially built when Hurricane Iniki hit in 1992.
 It opened with ten holes in 1997.
 It has come to be a full, 18 hole golf course.

 In 2000 the Grove Farm Company (not including the Museum) was bought by Steve Case.
-In July 2001 he also bought the neighboring Lihue plantation, for a total of about 40000 acre.
+In July 2001 he also bought the neighboring Lihue plantation from Amfac, for a total of about 40000 acre.
 Case's grandfather A. Hebard Case had worked on the plantation.
 He paid US$25 million and assumed $60 million of debt, but was sued by Wilcox family shareholders since his father had served as lawyer for the Grove Farm company.
 The lawsuit went to court but was dismissed in 2008.
 Case has proposed more development, characterized as green building.